Fabrizio-Cogato/A-late-Universe-approach/Products/README.md

 # Products
-This folder contains the main products of the analysis carried out in the 'Code' folder.
+This folder contains the main products of the analysis carried out in the 'Code.folder'.